The four most important questions to ask!

 - Or do you make a lot of costs?

 - Or do you want to improve your customer service?

-It is important to know when the project is a success.
+It is essential to know when the project is a success.
 Clear objectives give direction.
-They help you formulate requirements and manage the expectations of your organization.
+They help you formulate requirements and manage the expectations of your organisation.

-(2) What parts of your business will this webshop link likely affect?
+(2) Which parts of your business will this integration affect?

-In most companies, a webshop order triggers a plethora of business processes.
+In most companies, a webshop order triggers plenty of business processes.
 To name a few: order processing, finances, inventory management, and customer service.
-Linking your webshop to your Microsoft Dynamics 365 ERP goes way beyond just integrating two systems: back office and related processes are affected as well.
+Linking your webshop to your Microsoft Dynamics 365 Business Central ERP goes way beyond just integrating two systems: back office and related processes are also affected.
 For this reason, it is vital to involve the right people to aid you in the selection process:

 - Who are key people related to your e-commerce business?

-- To what extent are they familiar with the potential advantages of coupling your webshop with your ERP?
+- To what extent are they familiar with the potential advantages of integrating your webshop with your ERP?